See a list of Medicine Programs by Clicking Here!

 Why Get a Degree in Medicine?

-The medical field offers a wide array of career options in the United States.
-With upwards of 150 medical schools in the U.S. that award a Medical Doctor designation to graduates plus approximately 30 accredited medical schools that award a Doctor of Medicine to those that successfully complete a set of rigorous coursework.
-A doctor can be a graduate of a college of medicine, osteopathy, chiropractic, optometry, podiatry, dentistry, or veterinarian medicine and pursue a career as a surgeon, pediatrician, obstetrician, anesthesiologist, family practitioner, chiropractor, dentist, optometrist, podiatrist, or veterinarian.
+The medical field provides professionals with a wide swatch of career options.
+There are approximately 150 accredited medical schools in the United States.
+Med schools on this list award a Medical Doctor designation to graduates.
+Additionally, there are around 30 accredited medical schools that award a Doctor of Medicine.
+A doctor can be a graduate of a college of medicine, dentistry, osteopathy, podiatry, chiropractic, optometry, or veterinarian medicine.
+Graduates can then go on to pursue medical careers as a licensed:

 Med School Requirements